armadillica/flamenco/packages/flamenco-worker-python/README.md

 Pressing [CTRL]+[C] will cause a clean shutdown of the worker.
 If there is a task currently running, it will be aborted and marked as 'failed'.
 Any pending task updates are sent to the Manager before stopping the process.

+## Systemd integration

+To run Flamenco Worker as a systemd-managed service, copy `flamenco-worker.service` to `/etc/systemd/system/flamenco-worker.service`, then run `systemctl daemon-reload`.

+After installation of this service, `systemctl {start,stop,status,restart} flamenco-worker` commands can be used to manage it.